99 Notable alumni of

 -

-Lin Yu-chang is a Taiwanese politician who is the Secretary-General of the Democratic Progressive Party since June 2024.
+Lin Yu-chang is a Taiwanese politician who served as the Secretary-General of the Democratic Progressive Party from June 2024 until his resignation in July 2025.
 Previously, he served as the Minister of the Interior from January 2023 to May 2024, Mayor of Keelung City from December 2014 to December 2022, and he also shortly served as the acting Chairman of the Democratic Progressive Party from November 2018 to January 2019.

 -